I believe we stand at the precipice of a new era of protein design using machine learning.

 Diffusion models reached public consciousness in April of 2022, with the release of DALL-E 2 by OpenAI.
 While the initial release of DALL-E used a VQGAN architecture, the second iteration was equipped with a diffusion based generator.
 Beta access was granted to select individuals in July, but alternative implementations of the technology began sprouting up even before that.
 Midjourney became accessible on July 12th and Stable Diffusion, a fully open source implementation was released in August.
 The release of these models resulted in an outpouring of creativity, with over 5 million images recorded by Stable Diffusion search engine Lexica.art as of September.

 The general principle of iteratively updating some input to get better results wasn't exactly new in the machine learning structural biology space.
 AlphaFold implements this method as well in order to make fine grained updates to the output structure after first finding a good approximation using the multiple sequence alignment.
 It is even hypothesized that this recycling function is a good approximation of the energy function actually used for folding.
 This process was cited as an inspiration by the authors for the the RFDiffusion paper.
-Work on integrating diffusion with protein structure models for scaffolding has been going on at Baker Lab at least since the start of this year, and improving on it would lead to the amazing innovation that is the topic of this blog post.
+Work on integrating diffusion with protein structure models for scaffolding has been going on at the Baker Lab at least since the start of this year, and improving on it would lead to the amazing innovation that is the topic of this blog post.

-On December 1st 2022, Joseph Watson from Baker Lab used DALL-E as a hook to introduce their newest (pre-)pre-publication: “Broadly applicable and accurate protein design by integrating structure prediction networks and diffusion generative models”.
+On December 1st 2022, Joseph Watson from the Baker Lab used DALL-E as a hook to introduce their newest (pre-)pre-publication: “Broadly applicable and accurate protein design by integrating structure prediction networks and diffusion generative models”.
 Using diffusion models with protein generation models allowed them to design proteins quickly and accurately.
 They named their technology RosettaFoldDiffusion (RFDiffusion).

 Using the RossettaFold protein folding model with a Diffusion approach allows them to specify some constraints, like a target protein to bind to, or a symmetry type, and generate a protein structure that satisfies those constraints.